Skip to main content

 Emotional eating often involves consuming high-calorie, high-fat, or sugary foods that can lead to weight gain.

-C. Tips for addressing both sleep and stress to improve weight loss results
+C. Tips for addressing both sleep and stress to improve weight loss result

 To address both sleep and stress, there are several tips that individuals can implement to improve weight loss results.